aathanor/ResearchSite/content/PatterConstellations-Formalism.md

 **Core philosophical commitment**: Pattern-recognition events are atomic and pre-linguistic.
 Language emerges as a coordination mechanism for these events, not as a bridge to mind-independent reality.

+# On the Dual Modes of Word Function

+Say "rose" while pointing at a flower.
+The word labels the thing.
+Now say "A rose is a flower."
+The same word now characterizes or classifies.
+Same sound, different job.
+We call these functions object-word ($x^o$) and concept-word $x^c$

+The object-word labels experienced things.
+The concept-word operates abstractly, describing types or categories (It will be defined later on as a label for language patterns).
+You write them the same way.
+You say them the same way.
+Only context shows which function operates.

+This split matches how children learn words.
+An infant hears "dog" while seeing, touching, smelling dogs.
+The sound wires into that whole experiential pattern—what the dog looks like, feels like, does (Pruden et al., 2006; Seidl et al., 2024).
+The word starts as a label, pure $x^o$

+Later the child hears "dogs are animals," "where is the dog?", "acts like a dog."
+The word now works when no dog is present.
+It categorizes.
+It compares.
+The abstract function $x^c$ emerges.
+This happens across languages: label first, concept later, grounded before abstract, $x^o$ before $x^c$.

+The split shows up in sentence embedding spaces too.
+Literal uses cluster in tight manifolds.
+Abstract uses scatter wide.
+Different functions, different geometric signatures.
+(It may be very well that LLMs developed this geometric representation in order to encode two different uses)

 # Pattern-Constellations

 ## Definition